DINK: Living the Dual Income No Kids Lifestyle

 There are many costs associated with having children, including clothing, food, healthcare, and education.
 Partners who don’t have children might instead choose to splurge or save up for early retirement.

+DINK couples with disposable income have many options for how to spend or invest their money.
+Some couples may choose to buy nice cars, while others may enjoy going out to eat.
 They also potentially have more free time to travel and spend money.
 In general, clothing, food, or travel that may have been too expensive for couples with children can be accessible for DINK couples.

-A couple with no children doesn’t need as many bedrooms or as much space in terms of housing.
+A couple with no children likely won’t need as many bedrooms or as much space in terms of housing.
 They can either choose to save money by renting or buying a smaller place to live.
 They can also choose to use the extra space for other purposes, such as a home gym, art studio, or rent out a room for extra income.

 Kids also take up a lot of time and have fairly rigid schedules.
 Some DINK couples may choose to take more time off for travel and leisure, while others might choose to work longer hours or find ways to earn supplemental income.